 So we have a right triangle in which the adjacent side is equals to and the opposite side is .
 With this information we can now apply the slope equation:

-But we do not care about the slope of in any point, we want to be closer and closer of .
+But we do not care about the slope at , actually we want to be closer and closer of .
 For this we can just apply the concept of limits:

 Here then is the derivative.
 The derivative is nothing more than the slope of a tangent line.
 And to represent it we do not use , instead we use the following: